 Zoey Punches the Future in the Dick

 These novels are about a team of professional liars with military PSYOPS training who must use the power of deception to run a lawless city full of criminals and vigilantes who've been given superpowers via experimental technology.
 The team is led by Zoey Ashe, a young barista who accidentally inherited her father's crime empire and also owns a cat that smells like shit.
-This one is in development as a TV series.
+This one is in development as a TV series, the third so-far untitled novel is coming in 2023.

 That about covers it.